liuyimei11111/Tic-Tac-Toe/README.md

-including edge situations can be covered. pom.xml: Includes necessary configuration, such as junit. readme.md: Project documentation and tutorials.
+including edge situations can be covered. pom.xml: Includes necessary configuration, such as junit. readme.md: Project documentation and tutorials. target/Tic-Tac-Toe-1.0-SNAPSHOT.jar: The executable .jar file automatically created in the deployment session, for CI/CD.

     ``` Tic-Tac-Toe
     |---- src